We train hearing dogs who transform deaf people’s lives

 1. We train clever dogs to help deaf people

-That’s what we do in a nutshell – we train dogs to alert deaf people to sounds they would otherwise miss – simple sounds that many people take for granted like the doorbell, alarm clock and even danger signals like the fire alarm.
+That’s what we do in a nutshell – we train dogs to alert deaf people to important and life-saving sounds they would otherwise miss – sounds that many people take for granted like the doorbell, alarm clock and even danger signals like the fire alarm.
 Being aware of these – thanks to a hearing dog – makes a real difference to deaf people’s lives, and can even save them.

 2. Hearing dogs help deaf people reconnect with life

 But our clever canines do so much more than alert their recipient to sounds.

 3. Our dogs have even saved lives

-As if this wasn’t enough – hearing dogs have saved countless lives in their important role; fire alarms sounding at the dead of night, alerting them to the shouts of a loved one who is in peril, even saving their recipients from potential car thieves!
+As if this wasn’t enough – hearing dogs have saved countless lives in their important role; fire alarms sounding at the dead of night, alerting them to the shouts of a loved one who is in peril, even saving their deaf partners from potential car thieves!

 Dogs are known for their loyalty and love – and we see these valuable traits in a hearing dog every day.

 4. We’ve helped thousands of deaf people so far, and we aim to help many more

-We have matched thousands of our adorable dogs with deaf recipients since our humble beginnings in 1982.
-At the moment, we have over 900 working hearing dog partnerships across the UK.
+We have matched thousands of our adorable dogs with deaf people since our humble beginnings in 1982.
+At the moment, we have almost 1,000 working hearing dog partnerships across the UK.
 We are also helping thousands more through our other personalised services, such as our Helpdesk and support groups.

 The cost to train and support each hearing dog throughout their lifetime is £40,000 – so we rely heavily on our amazing supporters to help us change lives.
 It really is all down to people like you, who give up time, effort and money to help us create many life-changing partnerships and provide other important services.
 But there are still so many deaf people and people with hearing loss whom we can help.

 5. We put a lot of time and thought into matching a hearing dog with a deaf person

-A hearing dog and their deaf recipient need to be carefully matched to ensure the partnership will work well.
+A hearing dog and their deaf partner need to be carefully matched to ensure the partnership will work well.

 6. Our staff and volunteers are really passionate